Hampus-Gstack/capitalfirm/CALENDAR_INTEGRATION_GUIDE.md

 ## 🎯 Overview

-This guide explains how to integrate your Capital Firm dashboard with external calendar systems to automatically track meetings.
+This guide explains how to integrate your Cursus Capital dashboard with external calendar systems to automatically track meetings.

 ## 🔗 Integration Options